cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

     | Foreign key: manager_id |right-arrow| employee (id)                   |
     +---------------+----------+--------------+-----------------------------+

-Table **factory** contains columns for the attributes of the **factory** entity, and a foreign key implementing the relationship **manages**.
+The **factory** table contains columns for the attributes of the **factory** entity and a foreign key implementing the relationship **manages**.
 The **throughput** attribute is not reflected in the table, as it is a derived attribute.
 The throughput of a factory can be computed by summing the throughputs of the assembly lines in the factory.

 .. table:: Table **assembly_line**
     :class: lined-table